-Student well-being (both mental and physical) is critical to, and should take priority over work in this course.
-Learning during COVID may be particularly more challenging given a student's learning environment and responsibilities (e.g. self-care, family responsibilities, work, etc.).
+Student well-being (both mental and physical) is critical, and should take priority over work in this course.
 If you find yourself struggling to balance these priorities with the demands of this class, please discuss the situation with myself or your Teaching Assistant.